 In Oregon black raspberry season is coming up fast (July 1 – July 31).
-These are my favorite berry so I thought I’d share some facts and a treat.
+These are my favorite berry so I thought I’d share some facts and a recipe for a berry treat.

 According to Oregon Berries, black raspberries are the king of all berries when it comes to health benefits.
 Black raspberries have…